 Q. What is the difference between suspension and cancellation of a doctor’s registration?

-Under the Health Practitioner Regulation National Law (NSW), only the NSW Civil and Administrative Tribunal (NCAT) has the power to cancel a medical practitioner’s registration.
+Only the NSW Civil and Administrative Tribunal (NCAT) has the legal power to cancel a medical practitioner’s registration.
 This might happen following prosecution of a serious complaint which has been investigated by the Health Care Complaints Commission.

 The Medical Council can suspend a practitioner’s registration while a complaint is being investigated.
-This is an interim measure to protect the health and safety of the public.
+This is an interim measure to protect the health and safety of the public while other legal proceedings take place and are decided by a court or tribunal..

 Q. What is a Section 150 hearing?

-If the Medical Council is concerned that the public may be at risk while a complaint is being assessed, it has the power under Section 150 of the National Health Regulation Law (NSW) to suspend a doctor’s registration while the investigation proceeds.
+If the Medical Council is concerned that the public may be at risk while a complaint is being assessed, it has the power under Section 150 of the National Health Regulation Law (NSW) to suspend a doctor’s registration or impose conditions on that doctor's registration while the investigation proceeds .
 Suspension means the doctor may not practice until the suspension is lifted.
 Only the NSW Civil and Administrative Tribunal can cancel a doctor’s registration.